hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ArchitectureDisconnectWebDecrypts.md

->>>> Unfinished ArchitectureDisconnectWebDecrypts

-The device can no longer access the password catalog:
+The device can no longer access the password catalog, but it can still decrypt files:

 ~~~~
 <div="terminal">
 <cmd>Alice2> account sync
 <rsp>ERROR - The server returned an invalid response.
-<cmd>Alice2> dare decode ciphertext.dare plaintext2.txt
+<cmd>Alice2> dare decode ciphertext.dare plaintext3.txt
+<cmd>Alice2> type plaintext3.txt
+<rsp>This is a test
 </div>
 ~~~~

->>>> Unfinished ArchitectureDisconnectWebDecrypts

-But it can still decrypt files: